-- Identifying clinical audit topics to register on the Clinical Audit Operational Plan - Monitoring progress of Department / Speciality / Ward clinical audits - Receiving national and local clinical audit results to discuss and agree recommendations and actions.
+- Identifying clinical audit topics to register on the Clinical Audit Operational Plan - Monitoring progress of Department / Speciality / Ward clinical audits - Receiving national and local clinical audit results to discuss and

 5. DEFINITIONS

 5.1 Clinical audit

 "Clinical audit is a quality improvement process that seeks to improve patient care and outcomes through systematic review of care against explicit criteria and the implementation of change."
 Burgess (2011).